 - Speaking of which, never chase clouds in public.
 Cloud chasing is a technique that creates a massive amount of vapor.
 While many e-cig users think it makes for a cool visual effect, non-vapers often see it as pollution.
 Nonetheless, it is the one form of vaping that could really turn off the general public since most people don’t want to be forced to sit in a giant cloud of vapor.

 - Avoid vaping around children.
-White Cloud strongly believes that e-cigs are only for adults who want a safer alternative to tobacco, which is why we adhere to a very strict age verification policy.
+White Cloud strongly believes that e-cigs are only for adults who want a potentially safer alternative to tobacco, which is why we adhere to a very strict age verification policy.
 Parents who do not understand e-cigs may be frightened for their children’s health, so it’s best to avoid confrontation by saving vaping for adult company.

 - If you vape in a crowded place, you’re asking for dirty looks.
 Be aware of your surroundings and avoid using your e-cig during busy hours in restaurants or on public transportation.